pastordan/pastordan.github.io/_posts/2016-12-19-things-to-do-while-that-man-is-president.md

 19. If you live in a mostly white area, especially if rural, talk about your experiences outside the neighborhood.
 Highlight diversity.

 20. If somebody tells a racist or sexist joke in your presence, tell them you don’t like humor that hurts people.
-When they say "What’s the matter, can’t you take a joke?"
-Don’t get angry.
+When they say "What’s the matter, can’t you take a joke?" don’t get angry.
 Tell them how sad and hurt it makes you feel.

 21. If you want to be a little more partisan/political, when somebody mentions how the little guy is getting screwed by big companies, point out how Trump is in bed with those same companies.
 Wouldn’t it be nice if someone would actually help someone like you?

-22. Along the lines of 20 ☝︎, if somebody says, "Thank God we don’t have be politically correct anymore!"
+22. Along the lines of 18 ☝︎, if somebody says, "Thank God we don’t have be politically correct anymore!"
 Tell them you prefer not to be hurtful with your language.

 23. Don’t be ashamed to read books by minority/gay authors.
 Same with films, TV, music.
 You like Blackish or Modern Family?
 Let people know!